Applications may be filed at any time after the junior year in high school. For deadlines, visit the admissions website.

 Candidate's Reply Date.
-Susquehanna uses the Common Candidate's Reply Date of May 1 for first-year applicants.
+Susquehanna uses the National Candidate's Reply Date of May 1 for first-year applicants.
 A nonrefundable enrollment deposit of $400 is required by this date.
 Transfers and successful Early Decision candidates are given separate reply dates in their letters of admission.

 Credit and Exemption by Examination.
 Susquehanna recognizes exceptional high school achievement by participating in the Advanced Placement Program of The College Board.
 Students may earn academic credit and/or exemption from entry-level courses by superior performance on AP examinations.
 In general, departments award credit for scores of four and five.